AlexeyKhfzv/TextGenerator/README.md

 ### What is this?

 Here I tried to make a word generator based on [Markov's chains](https://youtu.be/QI7oUwNrQ34?is=i0-eFHqMbeuu5OPh).
 The creator of the idea is [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon).

+### How does it work?

+*Firstly*, the program reads very huge text with lots of words.
+*Secondly*, for each set of characters, it calculates the probability which particular letter will be next.
+For convenience, I will call this set of characters a token.